gokulkrishh/data-structures-and-algorithms/README.md

 ##### Time Complexity: **`O(N)`**

+> Note: Here **`O`** (pronounced as BigO).

 ### Asymptotic notations

 Asymptotic notations are mathematical tools to represent the **time complexity** of algorithms for asymptotic analysis.

 There are 3 types of asymptotic notations:

-1. Theta notation
+1. Theta notation (Θ)
-2. Omega notation
+2. Omega notation (Ω)
-3. BigO notation
+3. BigO notation (O)

 #### 1. Theta notation (Θ) - (**Best Case**)

-Theta (Θ) notation bounds the function above and below and can be deduced by dropping the lower order terms and ignoring leading constants.
+Theta notation bounds the function above and below and can be deduced by dropping the lower order terms and ignoring leading constants.
 This is least used notation among all three.
 Since best case of an algorithm is generally not useful.

 ##### Example: